samzipper/website-HEAL/content/authors/bre-rivera-waterman/_index.md

 ---
 **Postdoctoral Scholar, 2025 - present**

-**Project:** Sustainable Adaptations to the Future Environment of Kansas' Agricultural And Water - [SAFE KAW](https://safekaw-ku.hub.arcgis.com/) - funded by USDA.
+**Project:** Sustainable Adaptations to the Future Environment of Kansas' Agricultural And Water - SAFE KAW (funded by USDA).

 **Favorite body of water:** The headwater streams of the Delaware River Watershed, KS (a subwatershed of the Kansas River)